k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/03_04_define_the_interfaces.md

 - **ORDERS_DB** – Usually stores information for filling the order functions required to complete a customer’s order created in a CRM such as, Orders, Order items, Items or Pricing.
 In the Fabric Training environment, Orders table.

- Download the BILLING_DB.db, CRM_DB.db, and ORDERS_DB.db SQLite files from the [Demo Project](/articles/demo_project/SqliteDB) and save them locally on your computer.
+ Download the billing_db.db, crm_db.db, and orders_db.db SQLite files from the [Demo Project](/articles/demo_project/SqliteDB) and save them locally on your computer.

 ### How to define an Interface

-Create the CRM_DB, BILLING_DB, and ORDERS_DB interfaces, as follows:

-- Set the **Interface Type** to **SQLite**.
-- Edit the Database field, set the location of the related *.db file (for example- crm_db.db file for the CRM_DB interface) to the local directory.
-- Test the connection and save the changes.
-- Close the DB interface.

 Please read the [DB Interfaces Overview](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) and [Creating a new database interface](/articles/05_DB_interfaces/04_creating_a_new_database_interface.md) articles to learn about the properties that define an interface.